 The discontinuation of the nationwide residential lending division during 2022 triggered a partial plan termination and all affected employees were 100% vested in the Company's contributions into the ESOP.
 As a result of the exit of affected participants from the plan, the plan acquired 23,383 shares of the Company's stock.
 As this is a leveraged plan, unallocated shares are distributed to employees annually.
-There were 23,383 unallocated shares with a fair value of \$263 remaining as of September 30, 2023.
-The ESOP trust was issued a five year loan bearing an interest rate equal to Prime Rate as of the note date, which was 8.25% and adjusts annually as of the first day of each succeeding calendar year to reflect the Prime Rate as of the first business day of the calendar year.
+There were 23,383 18,706 unallocated shares with a fair value of \$263 \$242 remaining as of September 30, 2023 March 31, 2024.
+The ESOP trust was issued a five year loan bearing an interest rate equal to the Prime Rate as of the note date, which was 8.25% and adjusts annually as of the first day of each succeeding calendar year to reflect the Prime Rate as of the first business day of the calendar year.
 The note requires an annual payment of principal and interest through December 2027.
 The Company's ESOP, which is internally leveraged, does not report the loan receivable extended to the ESOP as an asset and does not report the ESOP debt due to the Company.

 The Board did not approve any contributions in 2022 and has not approved any in 2023.
-There was no expense related to the ESOP for the nine months ended September 30, 2023 and September 30, 2022.
+There was no \$136 of expense related to the ESOP for the nine three months ended September 30, 2023 March 31, 2024 and September 30, 2022 no expense for the three months ended March 31, 2023.